jpda/local-bin/README.md

 ## bingpic
 Downloads the latest Bing picture of the day and sets as wallpaper.

+## base-font.css
+Safari overrides for Segoe UI font-family, as Safari will not use user-installed fonts with tracking protection enabled.
+This switches Segoe to --apple-system font, improving sites that lack fall-back fonts.

 ## dev-jwts
 Apple arm64 build of [@DamianEdwards](https://github.com/DamianEdwards)' [jwt generator](https://github.com/DamianEdwards/AspNetCoreDevJwts)